yzlyty/Xcode-Snippet/README.md

 # Xcode-Snippet
-Some Xcode Snippet for Convenience
+Some Xcode-Snippets for Convenience

+Move these files to `~/Library/Developer/Xcode/UserData/CodeSnippets/`